Ad hoc commands

 daemon:

-[root@master ~]# ansible master -i inventory -m service -a "name=httpd state=started enabled=yes"
+[root@master ~]# ansible master -m service -a "name=httpd state=started enabled=yes"

 Finally, another example with the module yum